-- 2.87.
-Where one of our MPANs (18) is embedded within a licence exempt distribution network connected to our Distribution System, and difference metering is in place for Settlement - purposes and we receive gross measurement data for the boundary MPAN, we will continue to charge the boundary MPAN Supplier for use of our Distribution System.
-No charges will be levied by us directly to the Customer or Supplier of the embedded MPAN(s) connected within the licence exempt distribution network. - 2.88.
+- 2.88.
+Where one of our MPANs ('38') is embedded within a licence exempt distribution network connected to our Distribution System, and difference metering is in place for Settlement purposes and we receive gross measurement data for the boundary MPAN, we will continue to charge the boundary MPAN Supplier for use of our Distribution System.
+No charges will be levied by us directly to the Customer or Supplier of the embedded MPAN(s) connected within the licence exempt distribution network. - 2.89.
 We require that gross metered data for the boundary of the connection is provided to us.
-Until a new industry data flow is introduced for the sending of such gross data, gross metered data shall: - be provided in a text file in the format of the D0036 or D0275 data flow; - the text file shall be emailed to: indigopower@indigopipelines.co.uk. - the text file and the title of the email shall contain the metering reference specified by us in place of the Settlement MPAN, i.e. a dummy alphanumeric reference to enable the relating of the gross metered data to a given boundary MPAN and; - the text filename shall be formed of the metering reference specified by us followed by a hyphen and followed by a timestamp in the format YYYYMMDDHHMMSS and followed by ".txt". - 2.89.
+Until a new industry data flow is introduced for the sending of such gross data, gross metered data shall: - be provided in a text file in the format of the D0036 or D0275 data flow; - the text file shall be emailed to: indigopower@indigonetworks.co.uk. - the text file and the title of the email shall contain the metering reference specified by us in place of the Settlement MPAN, i.e. a dummy alphanumeric reference to enable the relating of the gross metered data to a given boundary MPAN and; - the text filename shall be formed of the metering reference specified by us followed by a hyphen and followed by a timestamp in the format YYYYMMDDHHMMSS and followed by ".txt". - 2.90.
 For the avoidance of doubt, the reduced difference metered measurement data for the boundary connection that is to enter Settlement should continue to be sent using the Settlement MPAN.

-3.0 Schedule of charges for use of the distribution system
+3.0 Schedule of Charges for Use of the Distribution System

 - 3.1.
 Tables listing the charges for use of our Distribution System are published in annexes to this document. - 3.2.
-These charges are also listed in a spreadsheet which is published with this statement and can be downloaded from Connections, Use of System and Metering Services ScottishPower
+These charges are also listed in a spreadsheet which is published with this statement and can be downloaded from: Regulatory Power Files Indigo Networks - 3.3.

-(https://www.scottish.power.com/pages/connections\use\of-system-and\metering\services.aspx). - 3.3.
 Annex 1 contains the charges applied to LV and HV Designated Properties. - 3.4.
 Annex 2 contains the charges applied to our Designated EHV Properties and charges applied to LDNOs for Designated EHV Properties connected to their Distribution Systems. - 3.5.
 Annex 3 contains details of any preserved and additional charges that are valid at this time.
 Preserved charges are mapped to an appropriate charge and are closed to new Customers. - 3.6.
 Annex 4 contains the charges applied to LDNOs in respect of LV and HV Designated Properties connected to their Distribution Systems.

-4.0 Schedule of line loss factors
+4.0 Schedule of Line Loss Factors